All Products

 image

-By default, the IPv6 address of an instance can be used only for communications between private networks.
-To connect to the Internet by using the IPv6 address, enable IPv6 Internet bandwidth.
+By default, an ECS instance's IPv6 address can only communicate within private networks.
+To enable access to and from the Internet via the IPv6 address, you must activate IPv6 Internet bandwidth by following these steps.

 1. Log on to the VPC console.

-2. In the left-side navigation pane, choose Access to Internet > IPv6 Gateway.
+2. In the left-side navigation pane, choose Internet Access > IPv6 Gateway.

 3. In the top navigation bar, select the region where the IPv6 gateway is deployed.

-4. On the IPv6 Gateway page, find the IPv6 gateway that corresponds to the VPC in which the instance resides and click the IPv6 gateway ID.
+4. On the IPv6 Gateway page, locate the IPv6 gateway using the VPC ID of the instance, and then click the IPv6 gateway ID.

 5. On the details page of the IPv6 gateway, click the IPv6 Internet Bandwidth tab, find the IPv6 address for which you want to enable Internet bandwidth, and then click Activate Internet Bandwidth in the Actions column.